 Much of Kerr County is infested with Ashe Juniper.
 The number of acres needing treatment exceeds available funding.
 Additionally, some large landowners with Ashe Juniper infestations will not meet the eligibility requirements under this program.
 To that end, a practical approach at identifying and clearing a set number of acres per year is envisioned.
-If 3,000 acres are cleared per year for five years the total acres cleared will be 15,000 noncontiguous acres.
-Clearing 15,000 acres will yield approximately 10,500 acre-feet of water per year (based on results from Kerr WMA; Thurow, T.L. and J.W.
-Hester.
-1997.
-How an Increase or Reduction in Juniper Cover Alters Rangeland Hydrology.
-Ecology and Management Symposium 1997, Texas A&M University) or about 3,423,000,000 gallons of water per year and can potentially increase the base flow of the river by about 14.4 cubic feet per second.
+If 3,000 acres are cleared per year for five years the total acres cleared will be 15,000 non-contiguous acres.
+Clearing 15,000 acres will yield approximately 10,500 acre-feet of water per year.
 The reliability of this water savings is contingent on the aggressive implementation of the project and the producers' (land owners') willingness to participate.